camaraproject/ReleaseManagement/documentation/API_Release_Guidelines.md

    * released and published at any time (outside the meta-release process) in order to allow for rapid evolution of APIs.
    * published as part of a meta-release.
 In this case, the milestones defined for the meta-release have to be followed.
 For more details see also: [Meta-release Process](https://wiki.camaraproject.org/x/G7N3).
  * A public API version is released only if it provides all required API readiness checklist items (see: [API Readiness Checklist](https://wiki.camaraproject.org/display/CAM/API+Release+Process#APIReleaseProcess-APIreadinesschecklist)).
-* Stable public API versions are recommended for use in commercial applications.
-The user can expect that subsequent public API versions will be backward-compatible with the one they are using, unless explicitly announced otherwise.
+* For Stable public API versions the participation within the release process is mandatory.
+As Stable API versions are recommended for use in commercial applications and the user can expect that subsequent public API versions will be backward-compatible, there are additional API readiness checklist items to be provided for the release of Stable API versions.

 ### Meta-release